SlowL0ris/Elevator-Simulation/README.md

 ### Live plotting
 In order to use live plotting I recommend to use [gnuplot](http://gnuplot.info/).
 I also attached [a script](/script.plt) in order to make everyone's lives easier.

+### TODO

+1. use WPILIB sim framework
+2. switch to a dedicated sim library?